Franchisor Consolidations Post-Pandemic

 The appetite for franchisors, and the synergies that they bring to the table, will clearly continue.
 This will likely mean a return to traditional M&A activity, but next time with a greater understanding of the need for diversification or at least the risks of running an industry-concentrated portfolio.

-A fuller version of this article, written by the author, will appear in an upcoming issue of the Franchise Law Journal.
+A fuller version of this article, written by the author, appeared in the Summer 2020 issue of the Franchise Law Journal.

 Private equity acquisition of multiple-unit franchises: 8 likely negotiation points

 February 6, 2019 | Posted by Bret Lowell